tenpages/us-level/README.md

 ## Disclaimer

 Countries potrayed in the maps are highly abstracted.
 Only major parts of countries are illustrated.
-For EU version, only sovereign countries with recognition from overwhelming majority of other countries in the world (as of 2022-10-25) are included.
+For the European version, only sovereign countries with recognition from overwhelming majority of other countries in the world (as of 2022-10-25) are included.

+Definitions of levels are deliberately not specified.
+Please use at your own discretion.
+I'd only suggest "higher the points, higher the 'involvements' you have for that place".

 ## Fonts and settings